mennucc/coldoc_tasks/README.md

     python3 coldoc_tasks/celery_tasks.py daemon etc/celeryconfig.py

-where `etc/celeryconfig.py` is set to use the `redis` server in turn, that in Ubuntu/Debian machines can be installed by
+where `etc/celeryconfig.py` is set to use the `redis` server, in turn.
+In Ubuntu/Debian machines the redis server can be installed by

     sudo apt install redis

+moreover, you need the *celery* python package, that can be installed by

+    pip install 'celery[redis]'

 For Django projects, there is a provision for autostarting the server, read below.